JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Create your workspace

-Now that you've installed Go, you can create your workspace, a directory structure containing the directories `bin`, `src`, and `pkg` inside your root directory, which we recommend to be `~/go`.
+Now that you've installed Go, you can create your workspace, a directory structure containing the directories `bin`, `src`, and `pkg` inside your root directory.
+We recommend choosing `~/go` as your root directory.

 ```bash
 mkdir -p ~/go/{bin,src,pkg}
 ```

-The `-p` option creates the root `go` directory first, since it doesn't yet exist.
+The `-p` option creates the root `go` directory first, since it doesn't exist yet.
 Your workspace now looks like this:

 ```
 └── $HOME